Michael Brosseau Player Props: Brewers vs. Reds

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Michael Brosseau?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Michael Brosseau At The Plate

-- Brosseau has driven in a run in six games this season (24.0%), including one multiple-RBI game.
+- In six games this year, Brosseau has picked up an RBI, with more than one RBI once.

-- He has scored in four games this year (16.0%), but has had no multi-run games.
+- He has scored a run in four of 27 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.